MahmoudGhonemy/Library-System-/README.md

 ⁠ 5. **Access the application**:
    - Open your browser and go to `http://localhost:8080`.
+   - or you can access it by the postman collection that I have attache to the repo and it have its documentation .

 ## Running Tests
 To run the unit tests, you can use the following command: